QuickBooks Blog

 Accounting Methods and COGS

-It is probable that during a given accounting period, your business might purchase inventory at several different prices.
-Now, since the inventories are purchased at different prices, the challenge that arises is to divide the cost of goods available for sale between the cost of goods sold and the ending inventory.
+It is likely that during a given accounting period, your business might purchase inventory at several different prices.
+Since the inventories are purchased at different prices, the challenge that arises is to divide the cost of goods available for sale between the cost of goods sold and the ending inventory.

-Therefore, to overcome this challenge, various inventory valuation methods are used and the method thus selected has a great impact on the reported income of your business.
-Thus, you should choose such a method that clearly exhibits income of your business during a given accounting period.
+So, to overcome this challenge, various inventory valuation methods are used and the method selected has a great impact on the reported income of your business.
+So, you should choose such a method that clearly shows the income of your business during a given accounting period.

-Following are the methods of inventory valuation that are applicable to both manufacturing and merchandising inventories.
+The following are the methods of inventory valuation that are applicable to both manufacturing and merchandising inventories:

 1. FIFO Method

-The First In First Out Method, also known as FIFO Method, is a method of inventory valuation that is based on the assumption that the goods are consumed in the sequence in which they are purchased.
+The FIFO method, is a method of inventory valuation that is based on the assumption that the goods are consumed in the sequence in which they are purchased.

 This means the goods purchased first are consumed first in a manufacturing concern and in case of a merchandising firm are sold first.